-Nik Gazendam, C.Tech., CAN-CISEC is the Senior Fluvial Geomorphic Technician at Water’s Edge with over 11 years of direct experience in data collection, analysis, design, implementation, and monitoring of channel related projects.
+Nik Gazendam, C.Tech., CAN-CISEC is a Project Manager at Water’s Edge with over 15 years of direct experience in data collection, analysis, design, implementation, and monitoring of channel related projects.
 Nik has a diploma in Ecosystem Management from Fleming College, and since graduating he has also completed various specialized training courses and workshops that have increased his knowledge base.

 His area of expertise includes fluvial geomorphic assessments, design, meander beltwidth assessments, floodline studies, CAD, and surveying.
 In addition, Nik is typically the project construction inspector for Water’s Edge channel construction projects.

 With his project involvement and experience Nik has developed good relationships with many agency and company staff members, which aids in the communication, timing, and completion of jobs.